 Total time: 1 hour

-If you’re obsessed with cakes like me, you’re in for a real treat.
-This avocado is rich and fluffy and topped with a luscious blueberry glaze.
+If you’re obsessed with desserts full of fruity goodness like me, you’re in for a real treat.
+This avocado cake is rich and fluffy and topped with a luscious blueberry glaze.
 It’s packed with health benefits, too, thanks to the olive oil and avocado.